 So again, Jesus in a round-about-way was letting his followers know that he is going to suffer in hell.
 We can see this to be true as well in the book of Hebrews where we read: “Who in the days of his flesh, when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared; Though he were a Son, yet learned he obedience by the things which he suffered; And being made perfect, he became the author of eternal salvation unto all them that obey him; Called of God an high priest after the order of Melchizedek.”
 (Hebrews 5:7-10 KJV) So, we read that Jesus was making a plea to God that he would “save him from death” and that he “was heard in that he feared.”

-So, after three days of torment, Jesus was release from those “pains of death.”
+So then, after three days and nights of torment, Jesus was release from those “pains of death.”
 And let’s remember what Peter said to the crowds.
 For while quoting the prophesy of King David, he said: “Therefore did my heart rejoice, and my tongue was glad; moreover also my flesh shall rest in hope: Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.
 Thou hast made known to me the ways of life; thou shalt make me full of joy with thy countenance. ...
 He seeing this before spake of the resurrection of Christ, that his soul was not left in hell, neither his flesh did see corruption.
 This Jesus hath God raised up, whereof we all are witnesses.”
-(Acts 2:25-28, 31-32 KJV) Yes, God released Jesus out of the torments of hell after he spent three days and night there.
-And let’s thank God the Father that he did.
+(Acts 2:25-28, 31-32 KJV) Yes, God released (raised up) Jesus out of the torments of hell after he spent three days and night there.
+And let’s thank God the Father for that.

 “And being in hell, lifted up his eyes, he sees Abraham afar off and Lazarus in his bosom.
 And calling he said, Father Abraham, have mercy on me and send Lazarus so that he may dip the tip of his finger in water and cool my tongue, for I am tormented in this flame.”
 (Luke 16:23-24 KJ3)

-Now, from the account of the rich man and Lazarus, we can clearly see that the rich man after his death was is a place of torment inside the earth called hell.
+Now, from the account of the rich man and Lazarus, we can clearly see that the rich man was is a place of torment after his death.
 But on the other hand, Lazarus and the rest of God’s departed saints were in a place of paradise.
 And let’s also take note that while looking upward from hell, the rich man saw Lazarus in the arms of Abraham and cried out for mercy.
-Now, some misinformed brothers and sisters in Christ claim that God’s departed saints are inside the earth in a place called Abraham’s Bosom.
+Now, some brothers and sisters in Christ claim that God’s departed saints are inside the earth in a place called Abraham’s Bosom.
 Supposedly, they say it was a great distance off from hell where those on both sides can see each other.
 And therefore, the “rich man” was able to communicate with Abraham.

 So, is this claim above really true?
 For wouldn’t this be like you sitting in a packed stadium and recognizing a famous radio host on the other side of the field, whom you never seen nor heard speak before.
 And then on top of that, being able to communicate to him as well?
 So instead, wouldn’t this be some vision from God just as it was for Stephen the martyr?
 For while looking up, Stephen saw Jesus standing next to God.
 Therefore, I believe that both of these visions were a supernatural events occurring for that moment in time.
 And as we already have read earlier, if this was a place of paradise inside the earth as some claim, why was our Lord and Savior Jesus Christ rejoicing that his soul was not left there?
-For again, wasn’t Abraham and all the rest of God’s saints there; some that would already have been there for a few hundred years or more?
-Something to pray about and consider my fellow believers.
+For again, wasn’t Abraham and all the rest of God’s saints there?
+And wouldn’t they have been there for a few hundred years or more?
+Something to pray about and consider my fellow believers and sisters in Christ.

 For videos concerning Jesus in hell click the link below: